 3. Keep a Mileage Log for Taxes

-Create a Google Sheet or save an Excel worksheet or something similar to Dropbox.
+Create a Google Sheet or save an Excel worksheet on a cloud software.
 Be sure to track mileage from your trip, the date and the reason (i.e., restaurant opening, picking up supplies).

 4. Use a Tax App

 For any deductions, you must keep all records and receipts for at least three years from the date you file your tax return.
-Many tax apps are designed with business owners in mind, and especially if they’re tracking mileage for business.
+Many tax apps are designed with small business owners in mind, especially if they’re tracking mileage for business.
 While there are a number of good tax apps out there, a couple tax and non-tax apps alike keep track of mileage, including Shoeboxed and Expensify.
 You can also just cut straight to mileage tracking with apps like MileIQ and Hurdlr.
 Either way, it’s an upgrade from the days of the storage cabinet.